Harvest and Jam: Optimal Self-Sustainable Jamming Attacks against Remote State Estimation

 Despite the above extensive body of work, one key limitation remains: most studies assume that attackers operate under strict energy constraints.
 Recent advancements in energy-harvesting technologies, which enable devices to harvest energy from environmental sources such as solar power and electromagnetic radiation~\cite{ho2012optimal,li2016power}, have the potential to alleviate these constraints significantly.
 In fact, attackers equipped with energy harvesters can continuously replenish their energy reserves, enabling sustained and potentially more devastating jamming attacks.
 Surprisingly, the implications of such self-sustaining ``harvest-and-jam" attacks remain unexplored in the existing literature.
 This gap motivates the present study, which investigates the impact of the ``harvest-and-jam" attacks on system performance.
 It turns out that modeling energy harvesting as a stochastic process~\cite{ho2012optimal} introduces significant analytical challenges compared to conventional attack frameworks.
-In summary, the main contributions of this paper are: \begin{enumerate} \item \underline{\it Energy Havester}: Unlike the previous works where the attacker operates solely on its own energy reserves~\cite{peng2017optimal,ren2018attack,li2016sinr,huang2022learning}, we study a novel scenario where the attacker can harvest energy from the environment. \item \underline{\it MDP Formulation}: We address the problem using MDP and prove the existence of a deterministic and stationary optimal policy ({\bf Theorem~\ref{thm:stationary}}).
-It is important to note that herein the reward function lacks an upper bound, which complicates the proof of policy existence~\cite{guo2006average}. \item \underline{\it Channel Information}: Unlike the previous studies that assume the attacker enjoys complete system information~\cite{peng2017optimal,ren2018attack,li2016sinr}, we consider two different scenarios: (i) perfect channel knowledge and (ii) unknown channel models.
+In summary, the main contributions of this paper are:\\ (1) \underline{\it Energy Havester}: Unlike prior studies where the attacker operates solely on its own energy reserves~\cite{peng2017optimal,ren2018attack,li2016sinr,huang2022learning}, we study a novel scenario where the attacker can harvest energy from the environment. \\ (2) \underline{\it MDP Formulation}: We address the problem using MDP and prove the existence of a deterministic and stationary optimal policy ({\bf Theorem~\ref{thm:stationary}}). {It is important to note that, since the reward function in our setting is not upper bounded, standard results~\cite[Theorem 5.5.4 and Assumption 4.2.1]{hernandez2012discrete} are not directly applicable.
+Consequently, proving the existence of such a policy becomes significantly more involved~\cite{guo2006average}.
+This stands in stark contrast to the energy-harvesting sensor case~\cite{leong2018optimal, leong2018transmission}, where standard results can be applied.}\\ (3) \underline{\it Channel Information}: Unlike the previous studies that assume the attacker enjoys complete system information~\cite{peng2017optimal,ren2018attack,li2016sinr}, we consider two different scenarios: (i) perfect channel knowledge and (ii) unknown channel models.